-- Please participate.
-What you put into the class will determine what you get out of it and what others get out of it. - Please come on time.
+- ➤ Please participate.
+What you put into the class will determine what you get out of it and what others get out of it. - Please come to the session on time.
 Late arrivals disturb everyone else.
-Plan to stay during the whole class period.
-Attendance may be taken at least one time in of each class.
+Plan to stay during the whole class session period.
+Attendance may be taken at least one time in each class.
 In the case where more than one attendance is taken, only students attending all attendances would be considered as present.
-Attendance is a component of the overall grading. - > During the meetings students cameras must be opened. - Students may not read other materials (newspapers, magazines) during class and no multitasking is allowed. - > Students are not allowed to come and go during class sessions. - If you miss a class, you are responsible for getting notes/slide printouts on the material covered from a classmate in your group. - To avoid distracting noise in class, cellular phones must be turned off or the ringing mode silenced. - All class participants are expected to exhibit respectful behaviors to other students and the instructor.
+Attendance is a component of the overall grading. - > Students may not read other materials (newspapers, magazines) during class and no multitasking is allowed. - > Students are not allowed to come and go during class sessions. - ➤ If you miss a class, you are responsible for getting notes/slide on the material covered from a classmate in your group. - > During an exam or a review of an exam all recording devices of any form must be closed and stored in closed bags.
+(See also Examination Policy). - All class participants are expected to exhibit respectful behaviors to other students and the instructor.
 All students have the right and privilege to learn in the class, free from harassment and disruption.
 Inappropriate or disruptive behavior will not be tolerated, nor will lewd or foul language.

-EXAMINATION POLICY EXAMINATION POLICY
+EXAMINATION POLICY

 Students must be physically present at the exams at Lincoln University.
 I will use objective exams consisting of T/F and MC questions.
-The midterm will only include the chapters of Part I and Part

-II of the course covered in the lecture prior to the midterm and associated extra lecture information.
+The midterm will only include the chapters of Part I and Part II of the course covered in the lecture prior to the midterm and associated extra lecture information.
 It will focus on the nature of marketing, its environment, the importance of information and research, strategic considerations, and market comprehension.
 The final is comprehensive, but will focus on the second part of the course which emphasizes the firm's offer and employment of the marketing mix.
 The exams are closed book exams, without a restroom break (or any other break).
 (I will make alternative examination opportunities where the need for break is medically required and professionally supported by a letter from a medical doctor).
-No equipment capable of communication or allowing copying of the exam's question is allowed.
-Hence, no exchange of pencils, erasers or any other material between students is allowed during the exam.
+No exchange of pencils, erasers or any other material between students is allowed during the exam.
 No electronic instrument capable of copying material in any form (in particular, in print or visual image) is allowed in the exam.
 In particular, cell phones, organizers, calculators, tape recorders cameras, computers, etc. must be closed and stored inside a closed bag.
 Likewise, any conduct that constitutes subversion of the exam is punishable in at least a course failure.
 These specifically include: removing or reproducing examination material; communication with anyone with the purpose of reconstructing the examination or any part of it; keeping or using the instructor's past exam questions to prepare for the exam without specific instructor authorization; distributing any examination material; impersonating an examinee or having an impersonator take the examination.
 This list is not exhaustive.

 A student violating any of these requirements or similar ones should expect an F, in addition to other disciplinary consequences.